 Understand Your Software – You need to know what information you have, where it is, the applications controlling it, and who has access.
 Start trying to understand how the data works with the software that runs it.
 Also, look to have policies and procedures in place to update the software you have running everything.
 And above all, you need to recognize that cyber security is your responsibility.

 Interested in keeping your business protected?
 Acadia Insurance provides property and casualty insurance products to businesses, which may include Privacy Breach & Cyber Liability coverage.
+Cyber security insurance.
 Appointed independent agents are available throughout the Northeast to help you, click here to find one near you.

 Source: National Underwriter.
 6 Things Agents Need to Know About Basic Security For Cyber Coverage.
 December 2015.